 Will stress cause hair loss?

 Although experiencing stress does not guarantee hair loss, studies have shown that chronic and emotional stress is related to hair loss and thinning hair.
-To understand how stress affects hair growth and hair loss, it can be helpful to think about hair thinning through the context of the natural hair growth cycle.
-The four essential hair growth phases are known as the anagen, catagen, telogen, and exogen phases.
-The anagen phase is also known as the growth phase, and it allows the hairs to develop over the course of two to 6 years, depending on the hair follicle.
-The next phase, the catagen phase, is a brief transitional phase that typically lasts a total of ten days.
+To understand how stress affects hair growth and hair loss, it can be helpful to think about the process through the context of the natural hair growth cycle.
+The four essential hair growth phases are anagen, catagen, telogen, and exogen.
+The anagen phase is also known as the growth phase, and it allows the hairs to develop over two to 6 years, depending on the hair follicle.
+The next phase, the catagen phase, is a brief transitional phase that typically lasts ten days.
 The telogen phase is a resting phase that lasts a few months, during which time the strands remain in the hair follicle but are no longer actively growing.
 Lastly, the exogen phase occurs when the strand is finally released from the follicle and falls out, restarting the hair growth cycle.
 A disruption in the natural hair growth cycle can cause devastating effects, including significant hair shedding or patchy hair loss.

-Typically, when stress leads to hair thinning, this means that the hair growth cycle has been disrupted.
+Typically, when stress leads to thinning hair, this indicates that the hair growth cycle has been disrupted.
 Cortisol, the stress hormone, has been shown to affect the normal activity of the hair follicles in numerous ways when present in increased levels.
 One of the effects is an increase in the number of hair follicles entering a dormant stage, which can lead to a large amount of hair shedding all at once.
-This shift can be caused by stressors on the body, hormonal changes such as postpartum shifts or menopause, as well as emotional stress.
+Many different stressors can cause this shift in the body, including hormonal changes such as postpartum shifts or menopause, as well as emotional stress.
 If you have observed an increased amount of hair shedding, diffuse thinning hair, or patchy hair loss, schedule a consultation with board-certified dermatologist Dr. Michele Green, who can help diagnose and properly treat the type of hair loss you have.

 Yes, chronic or emotional stress may cause hair loss or thinning hair, depending on the type of stress-related hair loss one develops.
 However, this does not mean that everyone who endures stress will necessarily develop hair loss or thinning hair.
-Although stress will not always cause hair loss, does stress cause hair loss is, unfortunately, yes.
-Stress-induced hair loss commonly occurs in patients who experience a stressful event, such as an injury, a difficult recovery from illness, losing a loved one, divorce, or another form of chronic stress that affects overall well-being.
-Recently, there has been overwhelming indication that stress related to the coronavirus pandemic may also be causing increased hair shedding among a wide variety of patients.
-However, many of those who observe a decrease in the number of hair follicles that are active due to a period of stress experience temporary hair loss that can be revitalized through hair restoration treatments such as PRP for hair loss.
+Although stress will not always cause hair loss, does stress cause hair loss?
+Is – yes.
+Stress-induced hair loss commonly occurs in patients who experience a stressful event, such as an injury, a difficult recovery from illness, losing a loved one, divorce, or another form of chronic stress that affects their overall well-being.
+However, many of those who observe a decrease in the number of hair follicles that are active due to a period of stress experience temporary hair loss that can be successfully revitalized through hair restoration treatments such as PRP for hair loss.

 Stress-Related Hair Loss